Splintered Ukrainian city braces for new battle with Russia

 “That is why we cannot negotiate, we need to win.
 Otherwise it will be a never-ending process.
 It will keep repeating” she said.

-The mayor of Slovyansk reflects the city’s new trajectory.
-Taking his cues from Ukraine’s wartime leader, President Volodymyr Zelensky, he has decorated his office with Ukrainian flags, anti-Russian symbols, portraits of national poets — even a biography of Winston Churchill.
+The mayor of Slovyansk, Vadim Lyakh, reflects the city’s new trajectory.
+Taking his cues from Ukraine’s wartime leader, President Volodymyr Zelensky, the mayor has decorated his office with Ukrainian flags, anti-Russian symbols, portraits of national poets — even a biography of Winston Churchill.

-But before 2014, Lyakh was part of a political party that sought closer ties with Russia.
-He said while pro-Moscow sentiment in the city has faded – in part because of the horrors witnessed in 2014 – there are still “people who are waiting for the return of the Russian troops.”
+But before 2014, he was part of a political party that sought closer ties with Russia.
+Lyakh said that while pro-Moscow sentiment in the city has faded in past years — in part because of the horrors witnessed in 2014 — there are still “people who are waiting for the return of the Russian troops.”

-As the front line moves closer, attacks on the city intensify.
-Three-quarters of its pre-war population has fled, but the mayor said too many residents are still in Slovyansk, including many children.
-He encouraged them to evacuate while he spends his days coordinating humanitarian aid and strengthening the city’s defenses.
+As the front line creeps ever closer, attacks on the city intensify.
+Three-quarters of Slovyansk’s pre-war population has fled, but the mayor said there are still too many people here, including many children.
+He encourages them to evacuate.
+He spends his days coordinating humanitarian aid and strengthening the city’s defenses.

+More and more, he is among the first responders at the scene of bombardments.
+The Associated Press followed Lyakh and recently witnessed what authorities described as a cluster bomb attack on a residential area.
+One person was killed and several others wounded.

+The mayor says that shelling now occurs at least four or five times a day, and the use of cluster munitions has increased in the last week.
+Although he remains optimistic that Ukrainian forces can keep the enemy at bay, he is also clear-sighted about his options.

 Lyakh said he cannot allow himself to relax, even for a few minutes.